ASP1527/Voice-Assistant/README.md

-calculator : Opens a calculator (made with Tkinter) fact : Tells a random fact weather & week : Weather for the next 5 days
+calculator : Opens a calculator (made with Tkinter) fact : Tells a random fact weather & week : Weather for the next 5 days timer : sets a timer for a given time